ditikrushna/ditikrushna/README.md

 👨‍ I'm a Developer | Programmer | Learner
 💡  I like to explore new technologies and develop software solutions . <br/>
 🌱 I'm on track for learning more about Full Stack Devlopment and System Design. <br/>
-✍️  In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.<br/>
+✍️  In my free time, I pursue Graphic Design side hustles.<br/>
 💬 Ask me anything web dev<br/>

 ### &nbsp; &nbsp; **Keep Learning** 👨‍🎓️️